-We are in the middle of a national health epidemic, one that takes another life every 19 minutes.
-Young men and women are dying at alarming, never before seen rates from drug overdoses.
+We are in the middle of a national health epidemic, one that takes another life every 19 minutes. men and women are dying at alarming, never before seen rates from drug overdoses.
 In fact, the death rate from overdoses has now surpassed homicides.
-Many of these deaths are caused by fentanyl, a derivative of morphine that is 100 times more powerful, which is being combined with opioids and other illicit drugs.
-Fentanyl is so powerful that it is measured in micrograms not the milligrams used to measure most prescription drugs.
+Many of these deaths are caused by fentanyl, a derivative of morphine that is 100 times more powerful and is being combined with opioids and other illicit drugs.
+Fentanyl is so powerful that it is measured in micrograms, not the milligrams used to measure most prescription drugs.

 If you are reading this article, it’s likely that you have a family member or client who is taking their next step in recovery.
 You might be helping them decide which step to take: entering detox, participating in an intensive outpatient program, finding a sponsor, moving into a sober living community, going back to school, or finding a job (or all of the above).
 There are lots of next steps because we are all in different places on our recovery journey.

 So, what’s your next step?

 If that question caught you off guard, you may want to consider taking the first step.
 And by first step, I mean the first of Twelve Steps.

 But the Twelve Steps Are Just for People with Addictions… Right?